vivekcode01/StreamIt/docs/index.md

       src: /icon-package.svg
       width: 40
   - title: Stitcher
-    details: Manipulate and craft HLS playlists on the fly, supports HLS interstitials.
+    details: Personalize and tailor each video on the fly with HLS interstitials, customized for every viewer.
     icon:
       src: /icon-stitcher.svg
       width: 54
   - title: Player
-    details: A unified <a href="https://github.com/video-dev/hls.js">HLS.js</a> API and React components that integrate seamlessly.
+    details: A unified API and React components that seamlessly integrate into your player.
     icon:
       src: /icon-player.svg
       width: 37